-there were three officers killed and three wounded, in the debarkation, investment and bombardment, and ten men killed and sixty wounded.\ Upon occupying the city it was found to be in a most disgusting state of uncleanliness.
+there were three officers killed and three wounded, in the debarkation, investment and bombardment, and ten men killed and sixty wounded.
+Upon occupying the city it was found to be in a most disgusting state of uncleanliness.
 General Worth ordered the filth to be removed, and took prompt measures to insure good order, and guard against disease.
-The poorer inhabit tants of Vera Cruz were also ascertained to be in a suffering condition, and ten thousand rations were directed to be issued for their relief; thus presenting a singular feature in warfare-the victors feeding the vanquished, with the stores brought hundreds of miles for their own sustenance and support.
+The poorer inhabi tants of Vera Cruz were also ascertained to be in a suffering condition, and ten thousand rations were directed to be issued for their relief; thus presenting a singular feature in warfare-the victors feeding the vanquished, with the stores brought hundreds of miles for their own sustenance and support.

 On the 30th instant a detachment of troops under General Quitman left Vera Cruz to co-operate with the squadron under Commodore Perry, in a joint attack upon Alvarado.
 Lieutenant Hunter was dispatched in advance, with the steamer Scourge, to blockade the port.
-He arrived off the bar in the afternoon of the 30th. and at once opened a fire upon the forts at the mouth of the river, which were garrisoned by four hundred men.
+He arrived off the bar in the afternoon of the 30th, and at once opened a fire upon the forts at the mouth of the river, which were garrisoned by four hundred men.
 During the night he stood off, but renewed the attack in the morning, when the enemy evacuated their defences.
 Several government vessels in the harbor were burned, and the guns spiked or buried in the sand before they retired.
 Leaving a garrison in the fort, Lieutenant Hunter proceeded up the river and succeeded in capturing four schooners.
-Early in the morning of the 1st of April, he anchored off Thlacotalpan, a city containing near seven thousand inhabitants, which surrendered to him without offering any resistance.
-Commodore Perry arrived on the 2nd with the squadron, but the towns on the river were already captured.\
+Early in the morning of the 1st of April, he anchored off Thlacotalpan, a city containing near seven thousand in-

-\ Major Vinton, 3rd artillery, Captain Alburtis, 2nd infantry, and Midshipman Shubrick, of the navy, were the officers killed.
-The casualties at the Puente del Midois and the Madellin river, are not included in the statement in the text.
+Major Vinton, 3rd artillery, Captain Alburtis, 2nd infantry, and Midshipman Shubrick, of the navy, were the officers killed.
+The casualties at the Puente del Midois and the Madellin river, are not included in the statement in the text. habitants, which surrendered to him without offering any resistance.
+Commodore Perry arrived on the 2nd with the squadron, but the towns on the river were already captured.

 The dreaded vómito would soon be on the coast, and General Scott could not linger at Vera Cruz.
 Owing to unavoidable delays and accidents, but one fourth of the necessary road-train had arrived, yet he determined to escape the pestilence, as he expressed it, "by pursuing the enemy."
 Lieutenant Colonel Belton was left with a detachment in command of Vera Cruz and the castle.
 On the 8th of April, General Twiggs took up the march with his division, and was followed in a few days by the remaining columns of the army.
-General Scott and his soldiers were now upon the high road to the Mexican capital, confidently trusting-and they were not disappointed-to find it strewn with the laurels and paved with the trophies of victory.
+General Scott and his soldiers were now upon the high road to the Mexican capital, confidently trusting -and they were not disappointed-to find it strewn with the laurels and paved with the trophies of victory.
 After a period of more than three hundred